mohammedimohamed/dentistico/README.md

 # Dentistico - Dental Clinic Management System

 A comprehensive, full-stack dental clinic management application built with **SvelteKit 5**, **TypeScript**, **TailwindCSS**, and **SQLite**.
 This system provides role-based access control for doctors and assistants to manage patients, appointments, treatments, and financial records efficiently.
+The application includes a public-facing website with online appointment booking capabilities for patients.

 ---